teicherus/Tensorflow-Lite-for-Amazonlinux-2/README.md

-# Python TensorFlow Lite 2.8.0 and for amazonlinux with python 3.9.10
+# Python TensorFlow Lite 2.8.0 for Amazonlinux 2

-In this repo everything is provided to create the python dependencies nessessary to use tensorflow lite 2.8.0 with python 3.9.10 on amazonlinux2, including support for aws lambda.
+In this repo everything is provided to create the python dependencies nessessary to use Tensorflow Lite 2.8.0 with Python 3.9.10 on amazonlinux2, including support for aws lambda.

 ## Docker